Sun Devil Marching Band: Membership

+Music

-The Fight Songs
+Fight songs

-"Maroon & Gold", ASU’s fight song, is a familiar tune for Sun Devils all over the country, but is not the only "fight song" at ASU.
+"Maroon & Gold", ASU's fight song, is a familiar tune for Sun Devils all over the country, but is not the only "fight song" at ASU.
 In 1940, during World War II, Fred Waring composed a piece for the Arizona State College called "Fight, Arizona State (March On, Arizona)" which had become lost in history until 2015 when director James G. Hudson discovered it in the archives.
 He arranged it to be a part of the pregame show during the band program's 100th anniversary.
 Also in the 1940s, band director Albert Davis wrote "Go, Go Sun Devils" (more commonly known to the band as "The Al Davis Fight Song"); to this day, though Davis retired in the 1950s, the Sun Devil Marching Band continues to play the Al Davis Fight Song in their pregame performance as the Sun Devils come out of the tunnel onto the field, and occasionally make up humorous lyrics.

 Another fight song that was written for the school but used sparingly was the song penned by former ASU President, G. Homer Durham.
 It was called "Sing a Song for ASU" and was last used at homecomings in the very early 1970s.

-Stand Tunes Repertoire
+Stand tunes

 The band not only performs during pregame and halftime of the football games, but also in the stands.
 The music in the stands is a combination of short and long tunes to help keep the energy in the stadium and keep the crowd excited.
 Songs used for stand tunes include popular past and contemporary songs from many genres of music.
 One such example is the excerpt from "The Imperial March (Darth Vader's Theme)" that the band plays when ASU's defense takes the field.

-Special Appearance Performances
+Special appearance performances

 In the 2006 and 2007 seasons the band had opportunities of bringing in guest appearances of nationally and world-renowned recording artists for halftime performances.